 DISB credit points are awarded for medal-winning or high place finishes in Olympic individual and Mixed Team events according to Table 6 (DISB Credit Points).
 Authorized individual and mixed team events are those events approved for the 2024 Paris Olympic Games Program.
-Except for limited DISB credit points that may be earned in Non-Olympic individual events in the World Championship, DISB credit points are not awarded for Non-Olympic Mixed Team or other team events.
+Except for DISB credit points that may be earned in ISSF World Championship Team events and Non-Olympic individual events, DISB credit points are not awarded for Non-Olympic Mixed Team or other team events.
 ISSF Championships where DISB credit points that count towards the awarding of the Badge may be earned are: